jsatk/jsatk.us/content/posts/working-with-thrift-unions-in-scala.md

 import com.foo.datalogging.DataRecord.V2

 class Foo {
-  def apply(request: RequestB, response: ResponseB): RecommenderRecord =
+  def apply(request: RequestB, response: ResponseB): DataRecord =
     DataRecord(
       Some( // Because we're dealing with an [[Option]].
         V2( // The name of the property on [[Record]] we're setting.